What is a scam?

 Change to payments and transfers to cryptocurrency exchanges

-If you think you have been scammed or are concerned about the security of your accounts, please contact us immediately on 1300 131 844 during business hours or Press ‘2’ after hours, email [email protected], or visit your local branch.
+If you think you have been scammed or are concerned about the security of your accounts, please contact us immediately on 1300 131 844 during business hours or after hours, listen to the prompts access the card hotline, email [email protected], or visit your local branch.

 For more information on Crypto Scams please refer to the ASIC website.